SaadAhmedSalim/SaadAhmedSalim/README.md

 :pushpin: * I will work deeply with Raspberry Pi and thonny software.
 (With Team Mates)

 :pushpin: * I will learn socket programming and make own server for our project .
-(With Team Mates)
+(With Team Mates)  (done)

 :repeat: * I will learn google colab and machine learning methods thoroughly.